-Oracle Automatic Storage Management (Oracle ASM) is a volume manager and a file system for Oracle database files that supports single-instance Oracle Database and Oracle Real Application Clusters (Oracle RAC) configurations.
-Oracle recommends Oracle ASM as a storage management solution that provides an alternative to conventional volume managers, file systems, and raw devices.
+Oracle ASM is a volume manager and a file system for Oracle database files that supports single-instance Oracle Database and Oracle Real Application Clusters (Oracle RAC) configurations.

 Oracle ASM uses disk groups to store data files; an Oracle ASM disk group is a collection of disks that Oracle ASM manages as a unit.
 Within a disk group, Oracle ASM exposes a file system interface for Oracle database files.
 The content of files that are stored in a disk group is evenly distributed to eliminate hot spots and to provide uniform performance across the disks.
 The performance is comparable to the performance of raw devices.